Lugia

 So, with all that out of the way, let’s get started with Generation 1.

-Generation 1: Pokemon Red/Blue/Green/Yellow
+Generation 1: Pokémon Red/Blue/Green/Yellow

-Generation 1 is arguably the best generation when it comes to Pokemon designs.
+Generation 1 is arguably the best generation when it comes to Pokémon designs.
 This is also reflected with the number of different origami designs there are.
 You’ll see there are way more Generation 1 designs than any other generation in this post.

-#001 Bulbasaur, Designed by Henry Pham
+#004 Charmander, Designed and Folded by Henry Pham

 Henry Pham also designed this really great Charmander.